 (a) The Screening Committee shall meet to interview candidates, and shall use its best efforts to accommodate those Democratic candidates for the offices described in Section 1 of this Article who request interviews.

 (b) Any member of the Screening Committee may be represented by proxy at meetings of the Committee, provided that the proxy is member of this Committee from the same Assembly District.

 (c) Candidates may be placed on the consent calendar only by two-thirds (2/3) vote of the full membership of the Screening Committee.
 Such vote shall constitute nomination as described in Section 3 of this Article.

 (d) The Screening Committee shall report its consent calendar at a meeting of this Committee not less than ten (10) days prior to the meeting at which the endorsements are to be considered.
-The consent calendar shall be amended to remove a candidate on the request of two regular members of the Committee, at least one of whom must reside in an Assembly District overlaying the jurisdiction in question, not less than seven (7) days prior to the meeting at which the endorsements are to be considered.
+The consent calendar shall be amended to remove a candidate on the request of five regular members of the Committee, at least one of whom must reside in an Assembly District overlaying the jurisdiction in question, not less than seven (7) days prior to the meeting at which the endorsements are to be considered.